Polyconseil/aioamqp/docs/api.rst

    :param int heartbeat: the delay, in seconds, of the connection heartbeat that the server wants.
                     Zero means the server does not want a heartbeat.
    :param Asyncio.EventLoop loop: specify the eventloop to use.
-   :param str product:  configure the client name product (like a UserAgent).
+   :param dict client_properties: configure the client to connect to the AMQP server.
-                product_version: str, configure the client product version.

 Handling errors
 ---------------